 Laser therapy.
 Your doctor will apply heat and light to the hemangioma to make it smaller and lighter in color.
 It works best when your baby is between 6 months and 1 year of age.

 Surgery.
 Sometimes your doctor might recommend surgery, but this will depend on where it is.
 Strawberry birthmark removal can cause scarring.

 Surgery can cause damage to other tissues.
 It's usually only recommended for small hemangiomas or in places where they might cause problems with growth, or with important functions like breathing.
-Your doctor might wait until your baby is between the ages of three and five to do surgery.
+Your doctor might wait until your baby is between the ages of 3 and 5 years to do surgery.